-Historic sea level rise is documented as occurring at a rate of approximately 1.8mm per year for the past century, in part as a result of human-induced climate change.
+Current sea level rise is documented as occurring at a rate of approximately 1.8mm per year for the past century, in part as a result of human-induced climate change.
 It is currently assumed that climate change will continue to increase sea level over at least the coming century.
 Increasing temperatures result in sea level rise by the thermal expansion of water and through the addition of water to the oceans from the melting of continental ice sheets.
-Thermal expansion, which is well-quantified, is currently the primary contributor to sea level rise and is expected to remain a significant contributor over the course of the next century.
-Glacial contributions to sea-level rise have been less significant but recent large losses of glacial mass indicate that glaciers may become more significant contributors to future sea level, but the contributions are difficult to project.
+Thermal expansion, which is well-quantified, is currently the primary contributor to sea level rise and is expected to be the primary contributor over the course of the next century.
+Glacial contributions to sea-level rise are less significant and more difficult to quantify.

 The Fourth Assessment Report on the Intergovernmental Panel on Climate Change (IPCC 2007) projects an increase of temperature ranging between 1.1 and 6.4 °C over the next century, necessarily entailing a reduction of the amount of ice worldwide.
 Although it is not well established how fast the ice sheet will melt, if the Greenland and the West and East Antarctica ice sheets were to melt, it would result in a rise in the overall world sea level by approximately 65 meters.
 The U.S. Environmental Protection Agency approximates that 10,000 square miles of land would be erased by a 2-foot rise in sea level.
 A 1-foot rise in sea level might well translate to a 200-foot retreat of shoreline.
-In addition, the IPCC suggests that by 2080, sea level rise could convert as much as 33-percent of the world's coastal wetlands to open water (IPCC 2007).1
+In addition, the IPCC suggests that by

+2080, sea level rise could convert as much as 33-percent of the world's coastal wetlands to open water (IPCC 2007).